1.23: FIRST GRADE INTERNATIONAL LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED (2021)

 The use of child labour is strictly forbidden.

-As a company we will endeavour, through appropriate training, to ensure that employees making selection and recruitment decisions will not discriminate, whether consciously or unconsciously, in making these decisions.
+As a company we will endeavour, through appropriate training, to ensure that employees making selection and recruitment decisions will not discriminate, whether consciously or unconsciously.
 Job descriptions, where used, will be in line with the equal opportunities policies, with all new employees being subject to pre-employment checks to confirm their identity and right to work in the UK.

-First Grade International’s Terms and Conditions of Purchase
+First Grade International Ltd.’s Terms and Conditions of Purchase:

-First Grade International owned or contracted production sites are required by our company policy to be active members of SEDEX and to undertake an independent third-party ethical audit; SMETA or SA8000 certification in order to build trust and transparency throughout the supply chain.
+First Grade International Ltd.’s owned, or contracted production sites are strongly encouraged by our company policy to be active members of SEDEX and to undertake an independent third-party ethical audit, SMETA or SA8000 certification in order to build trust and transparency throughout the supply chain.

-Each year our customers are required to read our updated code of practice so that they understand what is required and expected of someone associated with First Grade International.
+Our suppliers are required to read and sign our ‘Supplier Code of Practice’ so that they understand what is required and expected of someone who is associated with First Grade International Ltd.

 We are aware that the threat and the risk of modern slavery is extremely dynamic and can evolve quickly throughout the supply chain.
-As a result, we are regularly assessing and responding to risks in the country of origins associated with our supply chain to help ensure that our processes and supply chain remain free from modern slavery practices.
+As a result, we are regularly assessing and responding to risks in the countries of origin associated with our supply chain to help ensure that our processes and supply chain remain free from modern slavery practices.